SeanSnake93/Flask_Book/README.md

 *If the user is already logged in they are directed to the 'home' page.
 If not then the RegistrationForm is used to collect data to be entered into the Users table.*

 login <br />
 *If the user is already logged in they are directed to the 'home' page.
 If not then they will be requested to provide their email and password.
-If not logged in and visit a page that reqires the user to be logged on, the user is directed to thsi page.*
+If not logged in and visit a page that reqires the user to be logged on, the user is directed to this page.*

 account <br />
 *Using the UpdateAccountForm this pulls data from the Users table and applys this to the fields on screen.
 This data can then be changed and updated.*